anton-jeran/AV-RIR/README.md

 ```

 ## Trained Model and Test Data
-To download the trained model and test data to appropiate folder strucutre, run the following command.
+To download the trained model and test data to the appropriate folder structure, run the following command.
 ```
 source download.sh
 ```